JSON-LD for SEO: The Guide to Structured Data

 </script>

 Important for dateModified: Always add dateModified when you update an article.
-This helps search engines interpret changes better and can contribute to clearer freshness signals, which is also relevant for GEO optimization (Generative Engine Optimization).
+This helps search engines better interpret changes and can contribute to clearer freshness signals, which is also relevant for GEO optimization (Generative Engine Optimization).

-ID and URL strategy that is bulk-proof
+Scalable ID and URL strategy

 Strict pattern for @id fragments: